dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/02-How-Much-Scalability-Do-You-Have-or-Need/index.md

 Thread 1 does game physics, thread 2 does rendering, and thread 3 does nonplayer character AI.

 For simplicity, assume that all three threads are equally busy and interdependent.
 The game runs fine on a single-core machine; the operating system just interleaves the threads on the one core.
 When the user upgrades to a two-core machine, the game runs faster—but not twice as fast, because if we schedule thread 1 on core 1, and thread 2 on core 2, we have to put thread 3 somewhere.
 If we put thread 3 on the same core as thread 1, then thread 2 (which depends on 1 and/or 3) will be idle half the time.
 But if we schedule thread 3 on both core 1 and core 2, we incur cache sloshing and other overhead every time we move it from one core to the other.
 So the game runs faster on a two-core system, just not twice as fast.
 When the user upgrades to a four-core machine, the game runs faster still—but only three times as fast as on a single core, or maybe slightly better if spyware and other applications can be moved to the fourth core.
 When the user upgrades to an eight-core machine, nothing happens.
 When he upgrades to a 16-core machine, more nothing happens.
 The `O(3)` application is hardwired to prefer three cores regardless of the input or execution environment.

+### Example: pipelining

+> NOTE:
+>
+> 1、这是一种并行化的技巧

+A closely related technique is pipelining, which is useful when we have a collection of things to operate on, but we can't apply `O(N)` techniques to fully parallelize them because of ordering dependencies.
+For example, consider a communications subsystem that packets data to be sent over the network.
+The input to the subsystem is a stream of raw packets; before sending a given packet, it must first be decorated with header information, then compressed, and then encrypted.
+Those three operations can't easily be run in parallel for a given packet, in part because they must be applied in that order.
+A solution is to have three agents that communicate using message queues: The `Decorator` agent (typically a thread) decorates each raw packet and sends it to the `Compressor` agent; the `Compressor` accepts the decorated packet, compresses it, and sends it to the `Encryptor`; and the `Encryptor` encrypts it and sends it to the network.
+Like the game example, this subsystem also has `O(3)` parallelism if the pipeline stages are equally busy.
+We are using Pillar 1 techniques (isolated agents, messaging; see [2] for details) because it's a natural fit for expressing pipelines: The pipeline stages are relatively isolated, and using messaging lets us tolerate any difference in execution rates between the stages.

+> NOTE:
+>
+> 1、典型的"protocol interceptor拦截器decorator-pattern-assemble ability"

 ### 结论